-The back of the TV is plastic and it has a fine texture etched into it horizontally, giving it a brushed look.
-The inputs are side-facing, making it easy to access when wall-mounted, and there are grooves that guide all the cables towards the stand, where there are also grooves that serve as cable management.
+The back of the TV is plastic, and it has a fine texture etched into it horizontally, giving it a brushed look.
+The inputs are side-facing, making it easy to access when wall-mounted, and some grooves guide all the cables towards the stand, where there are also grooves that serve as cable management.

 The bezels on the Samsung Q90T are very thin and shouldn't be distracting.

 The TV has a slightly boxier profile than the Samsung Q90/Q90R QLED, but it's still very thin and shouldn't stick out much when wall-mounted.
 Sadly, it isn't compatible with Samsung's no-gap wall mount.

 The build quality is outstanding.
 The TV feels very well-built, and although there's a bit of wobble, it's mainly due to the stand being center-mounted.
 It's not as good as the Samsung Q90/Q90R QLED, as the right side of the back panel has some flex, and the plastic used for cable management feels cheap.

 Like most VA panels, the Samsung Q90T has an excellent native contrast ratio, and it improves significantly with local dimming enabled, allowing it to produce deep blacks.
 Note that the contrast ratio can vary between units.